kandersolar/pvatlas/website/source/data.rst

 ===========

-PV Atlas modeling results are made publicly available in the form of `GeoTIFF <https://en.wikipedia.org/wiki/GeoTIFF>`_ raster files hosted on Zenodo: LINK
+PV Atlas modeling results are made publicly available in the form of `GeoTIFF <https://en.wikipedia.org/wiki/GeoTIFF>`_ raster files.
+A complete list of files and their descriptions is found below.

 These files are georeferenced and can be imported into GIS and other geospatial analysis software.
 Here is an example